ptesny/teched2025XP264/exercises/ex1/README.md

-## Exercise 1.2 - Getting acquainted with your kyma cluster
+## Exercise 1.2 - Getting to know your kyma cluster

 Let's leverage the kyma cli to get simple metadata